alexamies/cnreader/README.md

 ...
 ```

-where IDF is the inverse document frequency calculated as
+where IDF is the inverse document frequency for a term w calculated as

 ```
 idf(w) = log[(M + 1) / df(w)]

 ```

-and M is the number of documents in the corpus.
+and M is the number of documents in the corpus and df is the number of documents
+that the term occurs within.
+The IDF is used in computing the TF-IDF, which is
+done at the time when a user queries the corpus.

 The corpus files are text files indexed by collection files with the example
 format given by `testdata/testcollection.tsv`.